Truth Discovery in Sequence Labels from Crowds: The joint optimization problem

 To update the weights in the model, we treat the other variables as fixed.
 Then the weight update is calculated using Eq. (\ref{Eq 9}) as

-The closed-form solution can be obtained by taking partial derivative of Eq. (\ref{eq 1}) with respects to workers' weights and the machine learning weight.
+The closed-form solution can be obtained by taking a partial derivative of Eq. (\ref{eq 1}) with respect to workers' weights and the machine learning weight.
 The solution for worker weight update is as follows:

 The machine learning weight $w_{dl}$ is updated similarly.
 The total worker annotation loss is the sum of the cross-entropy loss calculated between the aggregated labels and the labels provided by the worker over all the annotated sentences.
-From the above equation, we can see that the worker weight is inversely proportional to the maximum annotation loss between workers.
-We normalize workers annotation loss as different workers can work on different number of sentences.
-If a worker's annotations are close to the aggregated labels, he/she will get a high weight, indicating that this worker is reliable.
+The above equation shows that the worker weight is inversely proportional to the maximum annotation loss between workers.
+We normalize workers' annotation loss as different workers can work on other numbers of sentences.
+If a worker's annotations are close to the aggregated labels, they will get a high weight, indicating that this worker is reliable.